swethalucky13/ShareHive_WebDev/README.md

 international peers, or simply clarifying complex concepts, our voice assistance feature is here to bridge language barriers effortlessly.

+Check the website here: https://share-hive.netlify.app/

 **Resolution:**
 To address the critical issue of language barriers in online study room platforms, we propose the development and implementation of an innovative solution that integrates a comprehensive voice assistance feature.
 This solution aims to foster inclusive, effective, and collaborative learning experiences for students from diverse linguistic backgrounds.

+Cypress is used testing the functionality of website.

 Steps to follow inorder to run the application:
 ------------------------------------------------